Most graduate students meet their housing needs in one of three ways:

 The Stupe offers a student bundle which includes a burger (veggie option) or grilled chicken sandwich, drinks, french fries or sweet potato fries, and dessert for only $4.17.

-Sam's offer a wide variety of food and snacks for students on the go.
+Sam's offers a wide variety of food and snacks for students on the go.

 Find more information on meal plans and pricing at Campus Dining.